 Luther Theatre Scholarships recognize incoming students who display outstanding potential for participation in Luther's theatre program.
 Theatre faculty award these scholarships in two areas of interest—performance or design/technical theatre.
 Candidates for a Luther Theatre Scholarship are identified through an audition or interview and brought to the attention of the scholarship committee.

 $8,000 over four years ($2,000 per year).

-To apply for a Luther Theatre Scholarship, students complete one of three options:
+To apply for a Luther Theatre Scholarship, students complete one of two options:

 Renewable up to 8 semesters, based on full-time enrollment and satisfactory academic progress and participation in theatre productions each year at Luther.